Escherichia Coli Infection

 - Working with cattle

 This condition is more common in children and older adults.

 Factors that increase your chance of developing E. coli infection include:

 Symptoms of E. coli infection include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your waste material may be tested.
 This can be done with a stool culture.